Boosterz22/PONIA-WIDGET-LFFI/replit.md

 - **Frontend:** Single-Page Application (SPA) architecture using Vanilla JavaScript (ES6+) with ES modules, built with Vite for fast development and optimized builds.
 - **Wallet Integration:** Reown AppKit 1.8.x is used for universal wallet connectivity (300+ wallets) and integrates with `ethers.js` via `Reown AppKit Ethers Adapter`.
 - **Cross-Chain Bridging:** deBridge is the sole bridging solution, offering instant (~2 second) transfer speeds with Zero-TVL architecture for maximum security.
 PONIA integrates its 1.5% transaction fee directly into the quote.
-- **Supported Chains:** Currently supports 10 major blockchains: 8 EVM chains (Ethereum, Polygon, Arbitrum, Base, Optimism, BNB Chain, zkSync, World Chain) plus Solana and TRON for broader market coverage.
+- **Supported Chains:** Currently supports 8 deBridge-compatible blockchains: 6 EVM chains (Ethereum, Polygon, Arbitrum, Base, Optimism, BNB Chain) plus Solana and TRON for broader market coverage.
-- **Token Support:** Comprehensive support for native tokens, USDC (on 7 chains), and USDT (on 6 chains), with automatic mapping of correct token addresses and decimal handling.
+- **Token Support:** Comprehensive support for native tokens, USDC (on 7 chains), and USDT (on 5 chains), with automatic mapping of correct token addresses (including Solana base58 and TRON formats).
 - **Platform Chain Detection:** The widget can auto-detect the target blockchain or be configured via URL parameters.

 # External Dependencies